 An employee can request to perform a type of work that has more predictable working conditions.
 Employees can do so if they are in your employ for at least 26 weeks.
 They can make such a request at most once a year.

 - entrepreneurs with staff

-The 'Law implementing the EU directive on transparent and predictable working conditions' is expected to enter into effect on 1 August 2022.
+The 'Law implementing the EU directive on transparent and predictable working conditions' will enter into effect on 1 August 2022.